 An expense log is a necessity for taxpayers who choose to use the actual expense method for deducting their car expenses.
 First and foremost, always keep your receipts, copies of cancelled checks and bills paid.
 Maintaining receipts, bills paid and copies of cancelled checks is imperative (even receipts from toll booths).
 These receipts and documents show the date and amount of the purchase and can support your expenditures if the IRS comes knocking.
 Moreover, if you fail to log these expenses on the day you incurred them, you can look back at the receipt for all the essentials (i.e. time, date, and amount of the expense).

 Types of Logs.
 Where you decide to record your expenses depends in large part on your personal preferences.
-While an expense log is a necessity, there are a variety of options available to track your car expenditures - from a simple notebook, expense log or diary for those less technologically inclined (and which can be easily stored in your glove compartment) - to the use of a handheld device, palm pilot or software.
-Software programs specifically designed to help track your car expenses can be easily downloaded onto your blackberry or palm pilot.
+While an expense log is a necessity, there are a variety of options available to track your car expenditures - from a simple notebook, expense log or diary for those less technologically inclined (and which can be easily stored in your glove compartment) - to the use of a smartphone or computer.
+Apps specifically designed to help track your car expenses can be easily downloaded onto your iPhone or Android device.

 Timeliness.
 Although maintaining a daily log of your expenses is ideal - since it cuts down on the time you may later have to spend sorting through your receipts and organizing your expenses - this may not always be the case for many taxpayers.
 According to the IRS, however, you do not need to record your expenses on the very day they are incurred.
 If you maintain a log on a weekly basis and it accounts for your use of the automobile and expenses during the week, the log is considered a timely-kept record.
 Moreover, the IRS also allows taxpayers to maintain records of expenses for only a portion of the tax year, and then use those records to substantiate expenses for the entire year if he or she can show that the records are representative of the entire year.
 This is referred to as the sampling method of substantiation.
 For example, if you keep a record of your expenses over a 90-day period, this is considered an adequate representation of the entire year.